Ashton Dulin: Professional career

 Dulin signed with the Indianapolis Colts as an undrafted free agent on April 27, 2019.
-He was cut by Colts at the end of training on August 31, 2019, but was re-signed to the team's practice squad the following day.
-Dulin was promoted to the Colts active roster on September 27, 2019.
-He made his NFL debut on September 29, 2019, against the Oakland Raiders, making a tackle on special teams and becoming the first and only Malone football player to appear in an NFL game.
-Dulin caught a 13-yard pass from Jacoby Brissett for his first career reception on December 1, 2019.
+He was cut by Colts on August 31, but was re-signed to the team's practice squad the following day.
+Dulin was promoted to the Colts' active roster on September 27.
+He made his NFL debut on September 29, against the Oakland Raiders, making a tackle on special teams and becoming the first and only Malone football player to appear in an NFL game.
+Dulin caught a 13-yard pass from Jacoby Brissett for his first career reception on December 1.
 In his rookie season Dulin played in 13 games with two receptions for 17 yards, three kickoff returns for 90 yards and six tackles on special teams.

 Dulin made the Colts 53-man roster to start the 2020 season.
 He was placed on injured reserve on November 7, 2020.
-He was activated on November 28, 2020.
+Dulin was activated on November 28.
 On January 10, 2021, Dulin signed a one-year extension with the Colts.

 In 2021, Dulin saw action in all 17 games (one start) and finished second in the NFL with 17 special teams tackles.
 He also set career highs in receptions (13), receiving yards (173) and receiving touchdowns (two).
 Since entering the NFL in 2019, Dulin ranks 11th in the league in special teams tackles (31).
-He was named Associated Press Second-team All-Pro for the first time in his career.
-It marked the second consecutive season Indianapolis has had a special teams player named Associated Press All-Pro as safety George Odum was a First-team All-Pro choice in 2020.
+He was named Associated Press (AP) Second-team All-Pro for the first time in his career.
+It marked the second consecutive season Indianapolis has had a special teams player named AP All-Pro as safety George Odum was a First-team All-Pro choice in 2020.

 On October 11, 2022, Dulin was placed on injured reserve.
-He was designated to return from injured reserve on November 9, 2022, and activated for Week 10.
+He was designated to return from injured reserve on November 9, and activated for Week 10.

 On March 20, 2023, Dulin re-signed with the Colts.
+He suffered a torn ACL in training camp and was placed on injured reserve on August 17.

+On March 12, 2025, Dulin re-signed with the Colts on a two-year, $6.5 million contract.